promesante/accounts-api/README.md

     * [Datomic Official Tutorial](https://docs.datomic.com/on-prem/tutorial/introduction.html)
 	* [Datomic Missing Link Tutorial](https://github.com/ftravers/datomic-tutorial)

 Each of them has been an excellent tutorial for me, for its corresponding tool above.
-Hence, if you don't have experience in any of them, I'd suggest to read them before going on with this series, as we assume that level of understanding about each.
+Hence, if you don't have experience in any of them, I'd suggest to read them before reading the post series, as we assume that level of understanding about each.

 ## Setup ##